Celestial-Bai/INHERIT/README.md

 ## Pre-trained models

-The pre-trained models are the important parts of INHERIT.
-For the checkpoints of the pre-trained models we used, you can find in: [Bacteria pre-trained model download link](https://drive.google.com/drive/folders/1zMd5NL69JbnIT3T5eu824bipHddz0Uro?usp=sharing) and [Phage pre-trained model download link](https://drive.google.com/drive/folders/1Cs8SNcG0ryxsAjC-CWGDNTiV4THO-wuu?usp=sharing)

 To pre-train the models, we used the original DNABERT codes to pre-train.
 Therefore, please refer the guides on [DNABERT 2.2 Model Training](https://github.com/jerryji1993/DNABERT#2-pre-train-skip-this-section-if-you-fine-tune-on-pre-trained-models) to get a new pre-trained model if you are interested.
 We welcome everyone to build any new pre-trained models to improve the performance of INHERIT.
 We also post the commands below: